AnantharamanLab/TYMEFLIES_Viral/Database_IMGVR/README.md

 Make vOTU representative list; pick the high quality and long phage genome from each vOTU as the representative genome; store individual OTU representative sequences

 [output] IMGVR_all_phage_vOTU_representatives.txt.gz

-2 NCBI RefSeq viral

-1) NCBI RefSeq viral: Downloaded from https://ftp.ncbi.nlm.nih.gov/refseq/release/viral/

-The last modified date of this database is: 2021-11-04 (for Taxonomical Classification)

-2) ICTV_Master_Species_List_2020.v1.txt is the 2021/5/10 release version (MSL #36)

-The "viral.protein.ictv_8_rank_tax.txt" is the tax map for RefSeq viral proteins (not all proteins have a corresponding tax tag) in which the tax is in the style of ICTV (8 ranks in total)